 Board of Directors

 I am passionate about helping moms and babies everywhere experience safe and joyful births!
-Whether that is through the homebirth midwifery I engage in here in the Northwest United States, or through teaching and working with maternal healthcare providers worldwide, I hope that I am leaving families and communities feeling empowered.
-I studied International Rescue & Relief in college and added midwifery training while living in the Philippines for 3 years working at a birth center, and have been involved in disaster relief and international medical care for the last 13 years.
-I have engaged in trainings with PRN for a number of years now, in many of our African locations.
-Soon I will be moving abroad to the country of Chad working as a midwife long-term in a rural community, and look forward to engaging with our board internationally!
+Whether it is through the homebirth midwifery I have engaged in with families in the Northwest United States for 4 years, or through teaching and working with maternal healthcare providers worldwide, I hope that I am leaving families and communities feeling empowered.
+I studied International Rescue & Relief in college and added midwifery training while living in the Philippines for 3 years working at a birth center, and have been involved in disaster relief and international medical care for the last 14 years.
+I have volunteered in trainings with PRN for a number of years now, in many of our African locations.
+In January 2021 I moved long-term to the country of Chad working as a midwife in a rural community and beginning a non-profit to aid in humanitarian needs.
+I look forward to continuing to engage with our board internationally in 2022!

 Kim McQuoid, MSN CNM/FNP